 Low levels of LH and FSH may be seen in problems with the pituitary or hypothalamus.

-High LH levels may indicate a condition affecting the testicles themselves.
+In men, high LH levels may indicate a condition affecting the testicles themselves.
 Some examples include:

 - Viral infection (mumps)